Xeon CPUs are simply not worth it for gaming because they are extremely expensive, designed for demanding computing tasks, and have their own sockets.

-As you can tell from the above video which was released a few years ago, Xeon CPUs are not marketed to consumers or to individual users.
 Instead, they are marketed to businesses.
-But chances are that you have found yourself looking at those jaw-dropping specifications and just can’t help wondering – is a Xeon a viable gaming solution?
+You’re most likely on this page because you have found yourself looking at those jaw-dropping specifications and just can’t help wondering – is a Xeon a viable gaming solution?

 Let’s find out right now!